salt-labs/containers/nix/oci/k8s-tools/README.md

 ### 1. Proxy server

-If you need to configure a proxy server, perform this configuration.
+If you need to configure a proxy server to access the internet, perform this configuration.

 - Create a script `scripts/.proxy.sh` that has a function `proxy_on`